A generalization of weight polynomials to matroids: Concerning the converse

 Note that this is the ``smallest'' counterexample, in that there are no counterexamples for $n<7$. \end{example}

-Moreover, knowing the Betti numbers of $M$ is in itself \emph{not} enough to calculate $P_{M,j}$ -- we need the Betti numbers derived from the other $M_i$s as well: \begin{example} The matroids $M$ and $N$ on $\{1,\ldots, 8\}$ with bases and respectively, both have as the minimal free resolution of their associated Stanley-Reisner ideal, while Again this is the ``smallest'' counterexample. \end{example}
+Moreover, knowing the Betti numbers of $M$ is in itself \emph{not} enough to calculate $P_{M,j}$ -- in general we need the Betti numbers derived from the elongations $\elo{M}{i}$ as well: \begin{example} The matroids $M$ and $N$ on $\{1,\ldots, 8\}$ with bases and respectively, both have as the minimal free resolution of their associated Stanley-Reisner ideal, while Again this is the ``smallest'' counterexample. \end{example}

-Two non-isomorphic matroids \emph{may} however have identical Betti numbers in all levels (the smallest example of which are a couple of rank-$3$ matroids on $\{1,\ldots,6\}$).
+It is however possible for two non-isomorphic matroids to have identical $\nn$-graded Betti numbers in all elongation levels (the smallest example of which is given by a pair of rank $3$ on $\{1,\ldots,6\}$).